Izan Almansa

-Izan Almansa Pérez (born 7 June 2005) is a Spanish professional basketball player for Real Madrid of the Spanish Liga ACB and the EuroLeague.
+Izan Almansa Pérez (born 7 June 2005) is a Spanish college basketball player for the Gonzaga Bulldogs of the Pac-12 Conference.
+He represents the Spain national team internationally.

 Early life and youth career

 Almansa was born in Murcia, Spain, to Cristina Almansa, a Murcia native, and Steve Horton, an American professional basketball player for CB Murcia.
-After Horton retired, he returned to the United States.
+Horton returned to the United States after his retirement from playing.
 Almansa grew up in Spain playing association football and dreamed of playing it professionally.
 He did not begin to play basketball until he was nine years old, following a friend who had signed up.
 Almansa initially joined the UCAM Murcia youth ranks and measured by age 12.
 In his final year with UCAM, he led the Infantil (under-14) squad to a sixth-place finish at the Spanish National Championship – the club's best performance ever at the Infantil level – while averaging 18 points and 18 rebounds per game.
 In a group stage victory over La Salle Laguna, he recorded 32 points, 28 rebounds, and six steals.

 In the summer of 2019, Almansa was recruited by Real Madrid.
 He went on to play two years with the Real Madrid Cadete (under-16) team.
 Almansa also played three games with the Real Madrid reserves in the fourth-tier Liga EBA during the 2020–21 season.

+College career

+On 12 May 2026, Almansa committed to playing college basketball at Gonzaga University, though the move was reportedly "far from official" due to "complex eligibility issues".